Ziptility/RxDBDotNet/README.md

 ### Policy-Based Security

 RxDBDotNet supports policy-based security using the Microsoft.AspNetCore.Authorization infrastructure.
-This allows you to define and apply fine-grained access control to your replicated documents.
+This allows you to define and apply fine-grained access control to your documents.

 #### Configuration